 Virtual Doctor Appointment

+If you are interested in getting checked for allergies you should check out Wyndly.
 A doctor that is experienced can easily discern the difference between a sinus infection vs headache.
 Many patients with a sinus infection will report having a sinus headache at some point during the days with the infection.

 SmartDocMD offers virtual doctor appointments for sufferers of sinus infections, headaches and migraines.
 We can help you discern the root cause and offer a treatment plan.
 We are based in California, in the San Francisco Bay area and are licensed to practice in California and Ohio, currently.
 We have plans to expand our virtual doctor services in the future to all 50 states.